MuhtasimTanmoy/notebook/concepts/garbage collection.md

 - Allocator
     - Free list
-        - Class Based Object Allocation
+        - Class-Based Object Allocation
     - Bump counting
-        - Just a full heap.
+        - It's just a full heap.
 Allocation by incrementing pointer

 - Identification
     - Tracing (Mark and Sweep)
-        - Start from top (DFS).
+        - Start from the top (DFS).
 Those which are not reached garbage collected
         - Know about full heap
     - Reference Counting
         - Incoming reference count
         - Know about one object

-- Reclaimation
+- Reclamation
   - Sweep to Free
   - Defragment Compaction > Mark compact
   - Evacuate